Q: What is a bulging disc?

 Q: What is a herniated disc?

-A: As a disc degenerates and bulges outward, it also can herniate, meaning the disc breaks open and allows its inner core to extrude into the spinal canal.
+A: As a disc degenerates and bulges outward, it can also herniate, meaning the disc breaks open and allows its inner core to extrude into the spinal canal.
 Once it breaks open, a bulging disc is referred to as a herniated disc.
 In casual conversation, you also may hear various non-medical terms for disc problems such as “slipped disc” and “ruptured disc.”

 Q: What causes bulging discs?

 A: Bulging discs causes can vary from patient to patient.
-Often the condition occurs simply because aging deteriorates the disc.
+Often, the condition occurs simply because aging deteriorates the disc.
 Repetitive movements can also be a cause, as can strenuous lifting and twisting.
-In addition, bulging can be caused by spinal bone spurs pushing out on the disc, collapsed space between vertebrae, and other degenerative conditions.
+In addition, bulging can be caused by spinal bone spurs pushing out on the disc, collapsed space between vertebrae and other degenerative conditions.